 Title IX Trainings

-To host an in-person Title IX training, or if you have any questions regarding Title IX at West Virginia University, contact one of the Title IX Education Specialists:
+If you have any questions regarding Title IX at West Virginia University, please contact our Senior Title IX Education Specialist:

 Other related trainings are also available for West Virginia University faculty and staff:

 Harassment and Hostile Work Environment Prevention Training

 All faculty and staff at West Virginia University are considered responsible employees.

 This means that when a Title IX related incident is disclosed to them, they must

 report it to the University to ensure the individual’s safety.
 Counselors and